 Reclassification of occupied positions in the Public Service of Canada is an important and necessary business management option.
 However, when contemplating changes to a position that may result in reclassification, management must endeavour to ensure the proper, effective and efficient use of public money.
 The cost implication associated with upward reclassification must be known, transparent and support accountability for classification decisions.

-Disclosure of Grant and Contribution Awards Over $25,000
+Disclosure of Grant and Contribution Awards

 This Web site provides information on grants and contributions awarded by Library and Archives Canada.